 STEM Program Ideas for Libraries

-by rovingfiddlehead on December 13, 2012
+December 13, 2012

 There are a lot of great STEM program ideas out there.
 In addition to ongoing Tech Club and CoderDojo programs, here are some activities I am considering for the months ahead.
 Top of my list — Squishy Circuits!
 How awesome is this idea from St. Thomas University?!
 By using batches of both sugar-based and salt-based […]